Back to Tips

 • Apotheosis (2 energy, Rare Skill): Upgrade ALL cards in your deck for the rest of combat.
 Exhaust.
 Every card in your hand, draw pile, discard pile, and exhaust pile becomes its upgraded version.
 In a 25-card deck, this is equivalent to 25 Smith actions compressed into one card play.
 Apotheosis is strongest when bought early (Act 1-2) so you benefit from upgrades across more fights.
 Upgraded Apotheosis costs 1 energy instead of 2.

-• Scrawl (1 energy, Rare Skill): Draw cards until your hand is full.
+• (1 energy, Rare Skill): Draw cards until your hand is full.
 Exhaust.
-If your hand has 2 cards and the cap is 10, Scrawl draws 8 cards for 1 energy.
+If your hand has 2 cards and the cap is 10, draws 8 cards for 1 energy.
 This is the most efficient draw card in the game.
 Formerly a Watcher-exclusive card, now available to all characters.

-• Panache (0 energy, Rare Power): Every 5th card you play in a turn deals 10 damage (14 upgraded) to ALL enemies.
+• (0 energy, Rare Power): Every 5th card you play in a turn deals 10 damage (14 upgraded) to ALL enemies.
 The counter resets each turn.
-In decks that play 10+ cards per turn (Silent Shiv builds, Defect 0-cost builds, Regent Star cycling), Panache triggers 2-3 times per turn for 20-42 free AoE damage.
+In decks that play 10+ cards per turn (Silent builds, Defect 0-cost builds, Regent Star cycling), triggers 2-3 times per turn for 20-42 free AoE damage.

 A-tier colorless cards: strong utility picks